carlos815/portfolio-blog/content/blog/blog/en/rounded-gradient-border/index.md

 ## The 9-silce scaling

-The CSS tricks article above let me into another rabbit hole.
+The CSS-tricks article above let me into another rabbit hole.

 The [9-slice scaling](https://en.wikipedia.org/wiki/9-slice_scaling) is a technique for resizing 2D images by dividing the image in 9 parts.
 I think this is what the old Pokemon games used for their borders in the dialog boxes (don't quote me on that).